seaweedfs/seaweedfs/README.md

 You can also set the default replication strategy when starting the master server.

 ### Allocate File Key on specific data center ###

-Volume servers can start with a specific data center name.
+Volume servers can start with a specific data center name:

 ```
  weed volume -dir=/tmp/1 -port=8080 -dataCenter=dc1
  weed volume -dir=/tmp/2 -port=8081 -dataCenter=dc2
 ```

 Or the master server can determine the data center via volume server's IP address and settings in weed.conf file.

 Now when requesting a file key, an optional "dataCenter" parameter can limit the assigned volume to the specific data center.
-For example, this specify
+For example, this specifies that the assigned volume should be limited to 'dc1':

 ```
  http://localhost:9333/dir/assign?dataCenter=dc1
 ```